BestTimesToVisit.com Logo

 What is the best time of year to visit Fez for pleasant weather and fewer crowds?

-Shoulder seasons, April-May and September-October, offer the most comfortable temperatures and fewer tourists than the peak summer months.
-You'll still have warm sunny days, perfect for exploring the medina, but the crowds will be more manageable, and prices might be slightly lower.
+Shoulder seasons, spring (April-May) and autumn (September-October), offer the most comfortable temperatures and fewer throngs of tourists compared to the peak summer months.
+You'll still experience warm days perfect for exploring the medina, but evenings will be pleasantly cool.
+Summer can be intensely hot, while winter can be chilly, especially at night.

 How easy is it to navigate Fez's medina (old city), and what tips do you have for avoiding getting lost?

-What are some local customs or etiquette points I should be aware of when visiting Fez?
+Are there any unique cultural customs or etiquette points to be aware of when visiting Fez?

 How safe is Fez for tourists, and what precautions should I take?